rsdoiel/antenna/planet.md

 ---

-## Ukraine among new members elected to UN Economic and Social Council
+## United States, Ukraine among new members elected to UN Economic and Social Council

 date: 2025-06-04, from: United Nations, UN Affairs